windicss/docs/features/dark-mode.md

 </html>
 ```

-You can use the following snippet to make the color scheme matches with users' system preference, or write your own logic to manage it.
+You can use the following snippet to make the color scheme match with the user's system preference, or write your own logic to manage it.

 ```js
 if (window.matchMedia('(prefers-color-scheme: dark)').matches)